gletort/FishFeats/docs/Get-RNAs.md

 	_You can also contact us ([filing an issue](https://github.com/gletort/FishFeats/issues/new/choose) in this repository) to ask for the possibility to add a given preprocessing algorithm in FishFeats_

-## RNA assignement
+## RNA assignment

-Assigning RNAs corresponds to attributing at each dots the same label as the cell we considered it belongs to.
-Several methods can be used for an automatic selection, manual assignement or correction can also be done.
+Assigning RNAs corresponds to attributing to each dot the same label as the cell we consider that it belongs to.
+Several methods can be used for an automatic selection, and manual assignment or correction can also be done.

-## Assignement methods:
+## Assignment methods:

-* `Projection`: assign each RNA to a cell by projection in Z. Thus, the assignement depends only on the X,Y position of the dot and on the junction segmentation.
-Cells with a large apical area are more likely to have more points assigned.
+* `Projection`: assign each RNA to a cell by projection in Z. Thus, the assignment depends only on the X,Y position of the dot and on the junction segmentation.

 *  `ClosestNucleus`: assign each RNA to the cell of which the nucleus is the closest to the dot in 3D.
 The distance is calculated from the closest point of each nuclei to the RNA spot.